 The CSP prepared a design for a series of boulder weirs to control the creek grade and prevent the head cut from migrating further upstream into the restored reach.
 The design also called for constructing engineered streambed material riffles between the weirs to stop fine sediment erosion.

-To complete repairs within the 3 week window, and before the construction activity cut-off, TRWC contracted with HRS, Dudek’s native habitat landscape contracting group.
+To complete repairs within the three-week window, and before the construction activity cut-off, TRWC contracted with HRS, Dudek’s native habitat landscape contracting group.
 Mark Girard, HRS president, said two elements were key to successfully completing the project.

 Quick Access to In-House Team

 The HRS construction crew had to be supplemented with an aquatic ecologist to oversee fish relocation, and a river engineer to “field fit” the design drawings to implementation.
 “In the Sierra’s at this time of year, there can be a waiting list for river specialists with the right technical skills,” Girard said.
-“Because HRS and Dudek work seamlessly, we got immediate support from Dudek’s aquatic ecologist Craig Seltenrich and river engineer Loren Roach.
+“Because HRS and Dudek work seamlessly, we got immediate support from Dudek’s aquatic ecologists and river engineers.
 The ability to put the right experts on the project in a timely way is critical under a tight deadline.”

 Rapidly Adapting to Field Conditions